sympsi/sympsi/README.md

 Installation
 ------------

 SymPsi requires a recent version of SymPy.
-To install sympy (see also the SymPy installations instructions), run:
+To install SymPy (see also the [SymPy installation instructions](http://docs.sympy.org/latest/install.html)), run:

     $ pip install sympy

-The SymPsi package
+The SymPsi package can be installed using:

     $ pip install git+https://github.com/sympsi/sympsi.git